luigilcsilva/2024-React-do-Zero-a-Maestria-Udemy/README.md

 1_INTRO has just introductory files, related to how initiate a project in React, with npx create-react-app and npm create vite@latest commands, and small modifications in App.jsx file.

-2_FUNDAMENTOS has some fundamental concepts.
-First, the concept of component is presented, and the first component file is created.
+2_FUNDAMENTOS has some fundamental concepts: the concept of component, and the creation of the first component; how to write comments in React; template expressions; components hierarchy; events.

+3_AVANCANDO_EM_REACT is the continuation of the previous section.
+We work with concepts as: adding images in React, hooks,

-A_JAVASCRIPT_MODERNO contains some insights into modern javascript.
-First, the differences between var, let and const are worked.
-Then, the "this" issue is worked in the context of functions and arrow functions.
+A_JAVASCRIPT_MODERNO contains some insights into modern javascript: the differences between var, let and const; the "this" issue in the context of functions and arrow functions.